 - Casa de los Balcones – Tenerife.
 City house, built in Baroque style in 1632.
 This three floor house is adorned with woodcarvings, ornate balconies, house contains many art values.

 - Casa Salazar – Tenerife, La Laguna.
 Baroque palace in the city, with some influence of Mannerist architecture style.
 Built in 1681 or shortly after.

-Described wonders of Canary Islands
+Described landmarks of Canary Islands

 Canary Islands is one of autonomous communities of Spain.
 These islands geographically belong to Africa.